Synthetic ECG Signal Generation using Probabilistic Diffusion Models: Results

-Samples of the synthetic ECG signals ($1D$ and $2D$) are shown in the Figure \ref{fig: syn ECG all}.
-The aforementioned four study cases are compared by the \emph{quality}, \emph{distribution} and \emph{authenticity} of the generated beats in each case.
+Samples of the generated synthetic ECG signals ($1D$ and $2D$) are shown in the Figure \ref{fig: syn ECG all}.
+The aforementioned four case studies are compared by the \emph{quality}, \emph{distribution} and \emph{authenticity} of the generated beats in each case.